Arjun Sarja: Awards

+Controversy

-In October 2018, as part of the ＃MeToo movement, actress Shruthi Hariharan accused Arjun Sarja of misconduct, in November 2015, on the set of the 2016 film Vismaya (Nibunan in Tamil), where she was portraying Arjun Sarja's wife.
-After her allegations, Arjun Sarja completely denied her allegations and filed Rs 5 crore defamation suit against Sruthi Hariharan.
+In October 2018, as part of the #MeToo movement, actress Shruthi Hariharan accused Arjun Sarja of misconduct, on the set of the 2016 film Vismaya (Nibunan in Tamil), where she portrayed Arjun Sarja's wife.
+In response, Arjun Sarja denied her allegations and filed a Rs 5 crore defamation suit against her.

-After Arjun's defamation case was filed, Sruthi Hariharan filed a sexual harassment case with the police with a new set of stories.
+After Arjun's defamation case was filed, Sruthi filed a sexual harassment case with the police with a new set of stories.
 The Bangalore Police immediately investigated this case and they submitted their report also.
-In their report, they said there was "no evidence" in favor of her.

-In this investigation, All crew members of this film said there was no such incident that happened on the sets and director Arun Vaidyanathan who was named as the eye-witness in the case, said Arjun Sarja is a nice person.
-He said The romantic scene script was already finalized before the shooting.
+In their report, they said there was "no evidence" in favour of her.
+In this investigation, all crew members of this film said there was no such incident that happened on the sets and director Arun Vaidyanathan who was named as the eye-witness in the case, said Arjun Sarja is a nice person.
+The romantic scene script was already finalized before the shooting.
 According to the director, Arjun Sarja had asked the filmmaker to reduce the romantic scenes in the movie.
-He had also said that Arjun Sarja and Sruthi Hariharan are good friends and he never noticed Arjun Sarja misbehaving with Sruthi on the sets.
+He had also said that Arjun Sarja and Sruthi Hariharan were good friends and he never noticed Arjun Sarja misbehaving with Sruthi on the sets.
+It was eventually proved to be a false case.

-Arjun's defamation case against her is still pending at the Bengaluru City Civil Court.